Florida Sports Betting 2021

-An issue is whether the 30-year compact, which guarantees $2.5 billion in payments to the state over the first five years, violates the Indian Regulatory Gaming Act (IRGA) and Florida law.
+The tribe had launched the Hard Rock sports betting app at the start of November even despite the pending legal challenges.
+An issue was whether the 30-year compact, which guarantees $2.5 billion in payments to the state over the first five years, violates the Indian Regulatory Gaming Act (IRGA) and Florida law.
 The IRGA prohibits tribes from accepting wagers outside of reservation land.
 The online bets would be processed through computer servers located on tribal lands.

 Amendment 3, approved in 2018, allows voters, not legislators, to determine the expansion of casino gambling in Florida.
 The state and Seminoles counter that Amendment 3 language applies to casino gambling, not legal sports betting in Florida.